 Form S-1 is the Capacity/Energy Requirement Form used by the LSE to project expected peak loads in MW.
 It also shows the LSE's forecast of total annual energy demand in gigawatt-hours (GWh).
-The time frame of the projection is from 2021 through 2030.
-It also shows actual load for years 2019 and 2020.
+The time frame of the projection is from 2022 through 2031.
+It also shows actual load for years 2020 and 2021.

-Form S-2 is the Capacity/Energy Supply Resources Form to provide the types of resources and, where known, the particular resource, such as a solar generation plant.
-The time frame of the projection is from 2021 through 2030.
-It also shows actual supply for years 2019 and 2020.
+Form S-2 is the Capacity/Energy Supply Resources Form to provide the types of resources and, where known, the specific resource, such as a solar generation plant.
+The time frame of the projection is from 2022 through 2031.
+It also shows actual supply for years 2020 and 2021.

-There is one important difference with how capacity and energy are treated in Form S-2 for 2019 and 2020.
-For capacity, LSEs are to show capacity supply resources that were available to meet the forecast 1-in-2 peak loads.
-For energy, LSEs are required to show actual amounts of energy supply that were procured to meet energy requirements in calendar years 2019 and 2020.
+There is one important difference with how capacity and energy are treated in Form S-2 for 2020 and 2021.
+For capacity, LSEs are to show capacity supply resources that were available to meet the actual peak load.
+For energy, LSEs are required to show actual amounts of energy supply that were procured to meet energy requirements in calendar years 2020 and 2021.